Alumni

 Read More

-Our thanks to all the class captains who helped organize and coordinate their class’s participation in the weekend celebration…and thank to all our graduates who traveled back to campus from all over the country.
+The event would not have been such a success without the efforts of the class captains who helped organize and coordinate the gatherings.
+We are especially grateful to have seen many of our graduates who traveled from all over the country.

 St. Charles Preparatory School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.